acehaddock/ai-squared-pcf-app/README.md

 - power-platform
 - power-apps
 page_type: sample
-description: "This sample describes how to create a pcf app which integrates an AI Squared Data App."
+description: "This pcf app provides a way to reuse multiple AI Squared data apps by using a single solution."
 ---
-# DataApp Power Apps component framework sample

 ## Summary

-This sample describes how to create a pcf app which integrates an AI Squared Data App.
+This pcf app provides a way to reuse multiple AI Squared data apps by using a single solution.

-## Steps to get this working
+## Steps to build the solution

 Install `dotnet`
 Using dotnet install `pac`